 \subsection{Diffusion Stochastic Differential Equations (SDEs)}

-Diffusion SDEs~\cite{song2020score} provide a way to formulate both the forward and reverse processes as the solutions of stochastic differential equations.
-Specifically, the forward process $\{\mathbf{x}_t\}_{t=0}^T$ involves perturbing clean data samples $\mathbf{x}_0\sim{p(\mathbf{x}_0})$ to a noisified version $\mathbf{x}_T\sim{p(\mathbf{x}_T})$ governed by the following SDE~\cite{song2020score}:
+Diffusion SDEs~\cite{song2020score} provide a mathematical way to formulate both the forward and reverse processes in a diffusion model as the solutions of stochastic differential equations.
+Specifically, the forward process $\{\mathbf{x}_t\}_{t=0}^\T$ involves perturbing clean data samples $\mathbf{x}_0\sim{p(\mathbf{x}_0})$ to a noisy version $\mathbf{x}_\T\sim{p(\mathbf{x}_\T})$ governed by the following SDE~\cite{song2020score},

-where $\textbf{w}$ denotes a standard Wiener process, $\mathbf{f}(\star)$ is a function of $\mathbf{\mathbf{x}}$ and $t$ that computes the drift coefficient, and $g(\star)$ is a time-dependent function that computes the diffusion coefficient.
-Normally, the final state $\mathbf{x}_T$ is expected to follow a Gaussian distribution characterized by a predefined mean and variance.
-Note that DDPMs~\cite{ho2020denoising} and SGMs~\cite{song2019generative} can be easily generalized into this framework by replacing the drift and diffusion coefficients (see Appx.~\ref{Appendix: DDPMs SGMs to SDEs}).
+where $\textbf{w}$ denotes a standard Wiener process, $\mathbf{f}(\cdot)$ is a function of $\mathbf{\mathbf{x}}$ and $t$ that computes the drift coefficient, and $g(\cdot)$ is a time-dependent function that computes the diffusion coefficient.
+Normally, the final state $\mathbf{x}_\T$ is expected to follow a Gaussian distribution characterized by a predefined mean and variance.
+Note that DDPMs~\cite{ho2020denoising} and SGMs~\cite{song2019generative} can take the form of Eq.~\ref{eq5} by replacing the drift and diffusion coefficients with specific functions as shown in Appendix~\ref{Appendix: DDPMs SGMs to SDEs}.

-To reverse the above process and sample data from noise.
-Anderson~\cite{elliott1985reverse} shows that a corresponding reverse version exists for any forward SDEs defined in the form of Eq.~\ref{eq5}.
-This reverse SDE runs in the reverse direction but tracks the same marginal distribution $q(\mathbf{x}_t)$, which can be written as:
+To reverse the above process and sample data from noise, Anderson~\cite{elliott1985reverse} shows that a corresponding reverse version exists for any forward SDE defined in the form of Eq.~\ref{eq5}.
+This reverse SDE runs in the reverse direction but tracks the same marginal distribution $p(\mathbf{x}_t)$, and can be written as,

-where $ \bar{\mathbf{w}}$ is a reverse-time Wiener process. $\nabla_{\mathbf{x}} \log p(\mathbf{x}_t)$ is the score function, which indicates the direction that maximizes the likelihood of the distribution.
-Typically, the score function is estimated by a neural network $\mathbf{s}_\phi(\mathbf{x}, t)$ and optimized using the following score matching~\cite{hyvarinen2005estimation, vincent2011connection, song2020sliced} objectives which can be directly estimated from the training data $\mathbf{x}_0$:
+where $\widehat{\mathbf{w}}$ is a reverse-time Wiener process and $\nabla_{\mathbf{x}} \log p(\mathbf{x}_t)$ is the score function, which indicates the direction that maximizes the likelihood of the distribution.
+Typically, the score function is estimated by a neural network $\mathbf{s}_\phi(\mathbf{x}_t, t)$ and trained using the following score matching~\cite{hyvarinen2005estimation, vincent2011connection, song2020sliced} objectives which can be directly estimated from the training data $\mathbf{x}_0$:

-where $\mathcal{U}$ denotes a uniform distribution over the time interval $[0, T]$.
-Once trained, the learned score function can be plugged into Eq.~\ref{eq: reverse SDE} to simulate the reverse stochastic process from $\mathbf{x}_T$ back to $\mathbf{x}_0$.
-This simulation is carried out using numerical SDE solvers, such as the Euler-Maruyama, Milstein, and stochastic Runge-Kutta methods.\\
+where $\mathcal{U}$ denotes a uniform distribution over the time interval $[0, \T]$.
+Once trained, the learned score function can be plugged into Eq.~\ref{eq: reverse SDE} to simulate the reverse stochastic process from $\mathbf{x}_\T$ back to $\mathbf{x}_0$.
+This simulation is carried out using numerical SDE solvers, such as the Euler-Maruyama, Milstein, and stochastic Runge-Kutta methods.